iOS-AllProjects/EYSegmentedControl/README.md

 ##### In storyboard Edit the following properties!

 ### For the UIView
-Background Color
+Background Color.
-Corner Radius
+Corner Radius.

 ### For all Labels
-Unselected Labels Color
+Unselected Labels Color.
-Highlighted Label Color
+Highlighted Label Color.

 ### For the Highlighted Label
-Selected Label Background Color
+Selected Label Background Color.
-Selected Label Border Width
+Selected Label Border Width.
-Selected Label Border Color
+Selected Label Border Color.

 ##### Create an Outlet for the Control!